-An introduction to the various states of weather sensing equipment modernization and the systems that deliver weather information to various users.
+An introduction to the various states of weather-sensing equipment modernization and the systems that deliver weather information to various users.
 The development of various sensing devices are explored and the current technology explained.
+Prerequisite: WX 201 or WX 252.